-- A hologram of her is a major character in Matt Ruff's novel Sewer, Gas & Electric.
+- An A.I. created to emulate her (and projecting a hologram of her) is a major character in Matt Ruff's novel Sewer, Gas & Electric.

 - O.T.
 Nelson's The Girl Who Owned a City has many Objectivist themes and it is implied in-universe that the protagonist was inspired by Atlas Shrugged.